Maria's area development, Helsinki

 The carbon footprint assessment method for buildings developed by the Ministry of the Environment aims to facilitate the consistent calculation of the climate impacts of construction.

 “The Ministry of the Environment’s calculation procedures are expected to harmonise operating practices and significantly increase the popularity of carbon footprint calculation.
-During the 2020s, the calculation method is expected to become a regulatory tool much like the E factor has already become a regulatory tool in the context of energy efficiency,” says Juhani Huuhtanen from Green Building Partners Oy, which is partnering the Hyvän Olon Keskus in carbon footprint calculation.
+During the 2020s, the calculation method is expected to become a regulatory tool much like the E factor has already become a regulatory tool in the context of energy efficiency,” says Juhani Huuhtanen from Green Building Partners Oy, which was partnering the Hyvän Olon Keskus in carbon footprint calculation.

 The Ministry of the Environment selected 15 pilot projects as recipients of financial support for carbon footprint calculation and reporting.
-The projects include public and private construction projects across Finland.
+The projects included public and private construction projects across Finland.
 The Hyvän Olon Keskus in Pudasjärvi was also granted financial support for piloting the method.

 “It is a very interesting opportunity for us to participate in the development of this national calculation method, deepen our understanding and obtain the latest information on our project.
 YIT will be involved in the full life cycle of the Hyvän Olon Keskus, and we are eager to identify opportunities for reducing the carbon footprint and also to take advantage of the results of the carbon footprint calculation in the design, implementation and maintenance of subsequent projects,” says Marko Palonen, Regional Director, Building Construction, Northern Finland at YIT.